Ryan Clark (American football): Broadcasting career

 In March 2015, Clark was signed by ESPN as an NFL analyst to appear on NFL Live, SportsCenter, Get Up! and First Take.
 He has also served as the host of a weekly highlight show Inside the NFL, a role he has held since the show first moved to The CW in 2023.
 In 2023, Clark was named winner of the "Outstanding Personality/Studio Analyst" category at the 44th Sports Emmy Awards.
+He was let go by ESPN while he was on air on July 20, 2026.

 Podcasting

 In July 2021, Clark and former UFC heavyweight and light heavyweight champion Daniel Cormier began hosting the weekly MMA podcast DC & RC on ESPN.

 In 2022, Ryan partnered with Shots Podcast Network to create The Pivot Podcast with his friends and retired NFL players Fred Taylor and Channing Crowder.
+The Pivot Podcast features conversations with athletes, entertainers, and other public figures.